AndrewS097/SecurityPostureChecker/README.md

 * Local administrator group members
 * Local password policy
 * Startup programs
-* Processes running from Downloads, Desktop, or Temp folders
+* Processes running from Downloads, Desktop, Temp, or AppData folders
+* Basic findings summary with PASS and REVIEW results

 ## Why This Tool Is Useful

 A basic security posture review helps identify settings or activity that should be reviewed.
 For example, the tool can show if the firewall is disabled, if Defender protection is off, if there are unexpected local administrators, or if programs are running from risky user-controlled folders.

-Folders like Downloads, Desktop, and Temp are not always dangerous, but they are common places where suspicious files may be launched from.
+Folders like Downloads, Desktop, Temp, and AppData are not always dangerous, but they are common places where suspicious files may be launched from.

 ## Features